JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/johnBaracuda/com.baracuda.runtime-monitoring)

 #### ⚠️ Attention!
-> Runtime Monitoring is developed by me in my spare time, which means I can only do limited QA.
+> I am developing this tool during my limited spare time, so bear in mind that I can only do limited QA.
-> If you have any questions, feature requests or encounter any issues, feel free to contact me directly and/or open an Issue on GitHub.
+> If you have feedback or run into issues, the best way to reach out is by opening an issue on GitHub.
-> Please keep in mind that I am developing this tool by myself and that any additional information will help me a lot,
+> Your questions, suggestions, or bug reports there really help me improve the tool.
+Please remember,
-> especially when reporting a bug.
+> it's just me here, so any extra information about bugs is extra useful.
+Thanks for understanding!"

 &nbsp;
 ## Table of Contents